We ask the experts about the alleged health and weight loss benefits of sipping lemon water.

 Is lemon water anti-inflammatory?

-Another myth that needs shelving, Medlin maintains that lemon water does not in fact have anti-inflammatory properties and sipping it to ease inflammation could in fact have the opposite effect.
-‘Constantly exposing your mouth and oesophagus to the acid in lemon water is likely to lead to inflammation,’ she says.
+Another myth that needs busting.
+‘No,’ says Medlin.
+‘In fact, constantly exposing your mouth and oesophagus to the acid in lemon water is likely to lead to inflammation.’

 Does lemon water help with hydration?

 Many health gurus will have you believe that lemon water comes enriched with electrolytes, but Medlin smashes this belief.
-‘You will be getting some sugar and some potassium however, this will not have any significant benefits on hydration over just drinking water,’ she says.
-Enough said.
+‘You will be getting some sugar and some potassiumhowever, this will not have any significant benefits on hydration over just drinking water,’ she says.

 Is lemon water a good source of vitamin C?

-When it comes to oranges and lemons, while the latter is still in the running, the former wins the health battle.
+When it comes to oranges and lemons, the former wins the health battle.
 ‘Lemons contain some potassium, calcium, phosphate and magnesium,’ says Medlin, ‘but not enough that it will make any difference to nutritional status and all are found in greater concentrations in oranges.’

 Can lemons optimise mood or memory?